zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 ### 1. Using the Zest add-on

 - First of all you need to install the Client and Zest add-on from the ZAP marketplace.
 - Then you need to make sure that the browser extension has been enabled for Chrome as we currently only support integration with Chrome browser because of the permission issues in Firefox.
-We are working on to provide support for firefox as well.
+We are working on providing full support for Firefox.
 - Then you will have to go to the `Record a Zest Script` option as shown in the image below:

 ![Zest Record Button](images/zest-record.png)